neurodata/neurodata.io/content/about/agreements.md

 Implicit in this commitment is an acknowledgement that each of us defines flourishing and collective for ourselves; thus I commit to support you in *your* definitions of flourishing and collective, not mine.

-#### Resources

-> I commit to providing the financial, computational, space, and other resources appropriate for your position, potentially including salary, benefits,  computing costs, conference fees, travel expenses, publication fees, a desk, a laptop, monitors, etc.

-- Other fees never affect your salary.

 #### Guidance

 > I commit to providing [conscious guidance and direction](https://conscious.is/excercises-guides/creator-coach-challenger-cards) to the best of my abilities in support of your growth and maturation as a student, scientist, and conscious being.